13 minutes read

 The answer: It’s a hexagon.

-It’s round, but it’s not a circle and looks like an egg.
+It’s round but not a circle and looks like an egg.
 What is it?

 The answer: It’s an oval.